Q. Why information security?

 A. The mass media are full of news about security breaches and data leakages.
-Security processes and solutions are required by the regulations, such as PCI DSS and HITECH/HIPAA.
+Organizations suffer from considerable damages from cyber incidets.
+Security processes and solutions are required by the regulations, such as GDPR, PCI DSS and HITECH/HIPAA.
 The incompliance can lead to serious sanctions.
 Even if the company is not subject to a security regulation or standard, the security compliance and best practices are competitive advantages.
 Cyber-health is analogous to physical health, so it is always better to prevent a disease than to heal it.

 Q. What is the motivation to buy a technical security assessment service?

-A. Technical security assessment is the best way to find out the current security status of customer's infrastructure.
+A. Technical security assessment is the best way to find out the current security status of an application, network infrastructure or other systems.
 Technical security assessment is useful for risk assessment.
 Risk assessment is extremely important for clarifying and substantiating the security budgets and activities.
 The internal personnel cannot perform the independent security assessment objectively, so a competent third party is the best choice.
 Finally, the security assessment service is a security service, so you can also use the previous answer.

-Q. What is the difference between information security audit, review, assessment, and penetration testing?
+Q. What is the difference between information security audit, review, assessment, penetration testing, and vulnerability scanning?

 A. Penetration testing is an assessment of technical and/or socio-technical security.
 In our context,